AminaB/devops/cicd/Readem.md

     - in jenkins job,  add post-build action -> sen build artifacts over ssh
     - save file in home direcory of ec2-user ("." in remote directory input)
     - run job and we will see war file in home.
+#### install docker (to run tomcat) :
+    we cannot run many tomcat in physic computer. if later we have differents app using deffereent java version, we need different tomcat versions server so, with docker we can run in pararell 2 or more containers with tomcat running on them.
+    - cat /etc/group : to see all groups available for root user
+    - giving permission access to group usermod -aG docker ec2-user
+    - login to ec2-user
+    - sudo service docker start
+    - create container with tomcat image runing on it: docker pull tomcat:latest docker run -d -p 8080:8080 --name tomcat-container ImageID
+    - docker exec -it tomcat-container /bin/bash
+        cd webapps.dist
+        cp -r ./* ../webapps
+    - copy webapp.war file from my amazon linux to my tomcat container sudo docker cp webapp.war tomcat-container:/usr/local/tomcat/webapp.war
+    - verified tomcat container is still up : docker ps
+    - go to @ip:8080/webapp to see your site web
+#### create docker file to automate those config